Johanna-Ezedinma/Emergency-Operations-and-Patients-Flow-Analytics/README.md

 ---

-### Page 5 Diagnosis: Is the Right Patient in the Right Department?
+### Diagnosis: Is the Right Patient in the Right Department?

 **Question answered:** Do the diagnoses with the worst outcomes line up with the departments built to treat them or is the network routing patients to the